jamshaidsohail5/cube-lang/readme.md

 }
 ```

-In Cube, the same Java function can be written in a more readable way, using integrated language support for set-based data updates.
+In **Cube**, the same function can be written in a more readable way, using integrated language support for set-based data updates.

 ```lua
 function normalize(d as array[double])